inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 *Introduced in InvenioRDM v11*

-By default, users who login using an external authentication provider are `confirmed` and the e-mail confirmation is not sent any more.
+By default, users who log in using an external authentication provider are `confirmed` and the e-mail confirmation is not sent anymore.

 The only exception is the ORCID OAuth plugin: the user e-mail cannot be retrieved by this provider and the user must provide it when registering for the first time.